edgedb/edgedb/docs/intro/schema.rst

 Computed links
 ^^^^^^^^^^^^^^

 Objects can contain "computed links": stored expressions that return a set of objects.
-Computed links are dynamically computed when they are fetched in queries.
+Computed links are dynamically computed when they are referenced in queries.
 The example below defines a backlink.

 .. code-block:: sdl